-To specify a Stone running on the same node as the Gem, omit the node portion of the string, and specify only the Stone name: gs64stone.
+If the Stone is running on the same node as the Gem, the node portion of the string is optional; you only need to specify the Stone name: gs64stone.
 See the System Administration Guide for more on NRS syntax and usage.

-This setting is used only by traditional logins and is cleared if any X509 login parameters are set. (cert, cacert, key, netldi, logfile, directory, or extragemargs)
+This setting is used by traditional logins and is cleared if any X509 login parameters are set. (cert, cacert, key, netldi, logfile, directory, or extragemargs)